k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ## Properties Overview

-The **Actor's Properties** window is displayed when adding a new Actor to the flow or when clicking an Actor object in the flow window.
+The **Actor's Properties** window is displayed when adding a new Actor to a flow or when clicking an Actor object in the Flow window.
 The Actor window holds the following sections:

 <table>
 <tbody>